Cribriform plate: Structure

 The cribriform plate is part of the ethmoid bone, which has a low density, and is spongy.
 It is narrow, with deep grooves supporting the olfactory bulb.

 Its anterior border, short and thick, articulates with the frontal bone.
 It has two small projecting alae (wings), which are received into corresponding depressions in the frontal bone to complete the foramen cecum.

 Its sides are smooth, and sometimes bulging due to the presence of a small air sinus in the interior.

 The crista galli projects upwards from the middle line of the cribriform plate.
 The long thin posterior border of the crista galli serves for the attachment of the falx cerebri.
 On either side of the crista galli, the cribriform plate is narrow and deeply grooved.
 At the front part of the cribriform plate, on either side of the crista galli, is a small fissure that is occupied by a process of dura mater.

 Lateral to this fissure is a notch or foramen which transmits the nasociliary nerve; from this notch a groove extends backward to the anterior ethmoidal foramen.

 Development

 The cribriform plate is formed from the fetal age to the end of the first year, completing ossification.
 Deriving from the nasal capsule, formation begins specifically during the 5th week of gestation.
 Ossification begins at its most anterior part and proceeds in a posterior manner.
 The position also shifts from vertical during the 1st postnatal month to horizontal at the age of 6 months.

+The cribriform plate is one of four ossifications that fuse to make up the ethmoid, the others being the mesethmoid and paired ectethmoids.